warbe-maker/VBA-Error/README.md

 eh: ErrMsg ErrSource(PROC)
 ```

-With the debugging option, activated by the Conditional Copile Argument 'Debugging = 1' debugging becomes as quick and easy as possible:
+With the debugging option, activated by the Conditional Compile Argument 'Debugging = 1' debugging becomes as quick and easy as possible:

 ```VB
     Const PROC = "<procedure-name>"